England

 Course work includes:

-Three printed subject readers (for English, mathematics and science subject knowledge), also available as ebooks; all other study material is provided online via the module website which includes:
+Three printed subject readers (for English, mathematics and the wider primary curriculum), also available as ebooks; all other study material is provided online via the module website, which includes:

 You can study this module on its own or use the credits you gain towards an Open University qualification.